NamkhangNLe/Titanic-Survival-Prediction-Model/README.md

 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Contributions are always welcome!

 # License
 This project is licensed under the MIT License.
-Feel free to use the code provided here for your own projects.
+Feel free to use the code provided here for your own projects